NotLebedev/freeze/README.md

 ```

 ## Design considerations
-Here are some thoughts that I had while creaating this project.
+Here are some thoughts that I had while creating this project.

 ### Why use nuenv to build derivations?
 *Short*: It's cool and its nushell